thoughtbot/superglue/README.md

 ## Immutability Helpers

 ### API
-Breezy includes immutability helpers inspired by [Scour.js](https://github.com/rstacruz/scour) out of the box.
+Breezy includes immutability helpers inspired by [Scour.js](https://github.com/rstacruz/scour).
 You would need to use keypaths to traverse the prop tree.
 For example, given a page that looks like this:

 ```
 '/posts': {